38 interesting gamification examples to unlock user engagement & loyalty

 Additionally, Snapchat rewards daily app engagement with streaks.
 Not checking in daily will break your streak or ‘best friend’ status with the person you snap the most with.
 Lastly, there are trophies you can collect for achievements on the app.
 These are usually linked to the use of new features such as ‘sent a video for the first time’ or your app engagement like ‘you have sent 100K snaps’.
 These game elements encourage the behaviors that drive participation on Snapchat.

 The app has over 265 million daily active users worldwide and continues to grow.
-Their users send as many as 4 billion snaps every single day, that’s over 2 million snaps per minute.
+Their users send as many as 4 billion snaps every day!

 Tinder Gamification Example: became the most addictive dating app